Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Performance Evaluation

-Fig. \ref{boundary} shows the offline MEB quantization boundaries derived by Algorithm 1 with the comparison of the two other methods, which are named as uniform and random.
-To be specific, the width of all $M$ quantization intervals are the same regardless of the PDF of $a$ in the uniform method \cite{AccessPeng}.
+Fig. \ref{boundary} shows the offline MEB quantization boundaries derived by Algorithm 1 with the comparison of the two other methods, which are named uniform and random.
+To be specific, the widths of all $M$ quantization intervals are the same regardless of the PDF of $a$ in the uniform method \cite{AccessPeng}.
 In the random method, all boundaries are randomly picked within $[a_{\text{min}}, a_{\text{max}}]$.
-It can be seen that the MEB boundary value grows faster than the other two compared methods.
-It is because the density of $a$ at the beginning is low as shown in Fig. \ref{density} (a), resulting in wider intervals for determining the first several $b_m$.
+It is observed that the MEB boundary value grows faster than those of the other two compared methods.
+This result occurs because the density of $a$ at the beginning is low, as shown in Fig. \ref{density} (a), resulting in wider intervals for determining the first several $b_m$.
 However, the width of our MEB quantization intervals narrows as the density increases.

 The $r_{\text D}$ and the corresponding virtual boundary $b_v$ of our online step 2 test are evaluated in Fig. \ref{DiffRatefig} and Fig. \ref{VB}, respectively.
-In this simulation, we choose two close IQI parameters $a_A=1.00166$ and $a_B=1.00177$, which means $a_{\Delta}=a_A-a_B$ is equal to only $0.011\%\times a_A$.
-It is challenging to handle this small $a_{\Delta}$ by the step 1 test since this likely results in $q(a_A)=q(a_B)$, and thus the step 2 test is needed.
-It shows that $r_{\text D}$ of both known/unknown $\sigma^2$ cases keep growing with the increase of both $r$ and $\rho$.
-It is because, for a fixed $r$, a larger $\rho$ could lead to a smaller $b_v$ as shown in Fig. \ref{VB} (a) and (b).
-However, $L_{\text{NP}}$ is monotonically increasing with respect to $r$ based on eq. \eqref{LRTresult} and $L_{\text{GLRT}}$ is independent of $r$ based on \eqref{GLRT}.
-Fig.\ref{VB} also shows that $b_v$ of the case (b) is made independent of $r$ compared to the $b_v$ of the case (a) since $r$ becomes the unknown as well in case (b).
+In this simulation, we choose two close IQI parameters, $a_A=1.00166$ and $a_B=1.00177$, indicating that $a_{\Delta}=a_A-a_B$ is equal to only $0.011\%\times a_A$.
+It is challenging to handle this small $a_{\Delta}$ by the step 1 test since this likely results in $q(a_A)=q(a_B)$, and thus, the step 2 test is needed.
+It shows that $r_{\text D}$ of both known/unknown $\sigma^2$ cases keep growing with increasing $r$ and $\rho$.
+This increase occurs because for a fixed $r$, a larger $\rho$ could lead to a smaller $b_v$, as shown in Fig. \ref{VB} (a) and (b).
+However, $L_{\text{NP}}$ is monotonically increasing with respect to $r$ based on eq. \eqref{LRTresult}, and $L_{\text{GLRT}}$ is independent of $r$ based on \eqref{GLRT}.
+Fig.\ref{VB} also shows that $b_v$ of case (b) is independent of $r$ compared to $b_v$ of case (a) since $r$ becomes the unknown in case (b).